bodywork-ml/bodywork-core/docs/quickstart_ml_pipeline.md

 From which it is clear to see that we have specified that this stage is a batch stage (as opposed to a service-deployment), that `train_model.py` should be the script that is run, together with an estimate of the CPU and memory resources to request from the k8s cluster, how long to wait and how many times to retry, etc.

-## Configuring a Bodywork Service-Deployment Stage for Creating a ML Scoring Service
+## Configuring a Bodywork Service Stage for Deploying a Model-Scoring Service

 The `stage-2-deploy-scoring-service` directory contains the code and configuration required to load the model trained in `stage-1-train-model` and use it within the definition of a REST API endpoint, that will accept a single instance (or row) of data encoded as JSON in the request, and return the model's prediction as JSON data in the corresponding response.